 When the engineering organization is in order, focus on your relationship with your cross-functional peers.
 Smooth out the work relationship between engineering, product, and design departments.
-Improve communication starting with the ticket quality to deliver clear requirements between the different functions.
+Improve cross-functional collaboration starting with the ticket quality to deliver clear requirements between the different functions.

 Make your operation model clear to everyone involved, whether it’s waterfall or agile.

-For example, many organizations say that they use Scrum, but they don’t implement the incrementality.
+For example, many organizations say that they use Scrum, thinking Scrum makes them an agile organization, but they don’t implement the incrementality.
 They just break down a waterfall process into two-week mini-waterfalls, but the goal and the scope never change.
 You don’t need agile, just make sure that your process works for your organization.